Find the Best PBX System For Your Business

-You may ask, what is a PBX Phone System?
-The acronym PBX stands for Private Branch Exchange.
+You may ask, what is a PBX Phone System or what is a PBX system?
+The acronym PBX stands for Private Branch Exchange, and is one of the different types of office telephone systems available in the UK.
 A PBX system is a telephone switching system used in businesses that seek to use a local line of communication within the company.

 PBX systems are the most widely used telephone systems chosen by small, mid-size, and large scale businesses.
 It offers a range of options that can fit different requirements depending on their price.
 These business telephone systems are based on outside lines connected to the Public Switched Telephone Network.
 This offers a company greater flexibility when they are communicating internally or externally.

 If you would like to receive professional advice and reviews about PBX systems, Market Inspector is here to help you!
 Fill out the form and we will provide you with up to four free quotes personally tailored to your business!

 How Does a PBX Phone System Work?

 PBX systems are digital and operate on hardware that can be stored on the company premises or outside the company, and is usually maintained by a third party firm.
 This system is one of the most commonly used internal telephone systems, and differs from the traditional phone system as they make it easier for companies to create a line to all of its employees.
 Therefore, there is one main number with extensions for each employee.

 The different types of PBX systems allow the users to also send information to other analogue devices such as fax machines or modems by using 3-4 digit extension codes.

 With the continuous rapid change of technology, there are four distinguished types of PBX phone systems on the UK market, and each of them comes with different characteristics.

 Traditional phone systems or analogue phone systems are the basic phone systems that require a physical exchange box inside the company.
 Traditional PBX phone system gives the company full ownership of the hardware.